 The Development of Gender Disparities Among Those at the Very Top

-In this line of research, I study how action-focused science language ("Let’s do science!”) versus identity-focused science language (“Let’s be scientists!”) shape preschool-aged children’s early interest, engagement, and beliefs about science.
+In this line of work, I study how action-focused science language ("Let’s do science!”) versus identity-focused science language (“Let’s be scientists!”) shape preschool-aged children’s early interest, engagement, and beliefs about science.
 Along with Amanda Cardarelli and Drs.
 Marjorie Rhodes and Sarah-Jane Leslie, I examine the science language children encounter in their daily environments (e.g., classrooms, parents, media), as well as the experimental effects of manipulating such language on their own science interest, engagement, and stereotype beliefs about science.

 Publications

-Xu, Y.*, Wang, M.*, Moty, K., & Rhodes, M. (in press).
+Xu, Y.*, Wang, M.*, Moty, K., & Rhodes, M. (2025).
 How culture shapes the early development of essentialist beliefs.
-Developmental Science.
+Developmental Science, 28(1), e13586. https://doi.org/10.1111/desc.13586

-Wang, M., Gleason, T. R., & Chen, S. H. (in press).
+Wang, M., Gleason, T. R., & Chen, S. H. (2025).
 Effortful control is associated with ethnic minority children’s pro-wealth biases and explanations across social domains.
-Developmental Psychology.
+Developmental Psychology, 61(9), 1707–1720. https://doi.org/10.1037/dev0001853

 Wang, M., & Roberts, S. O. (2023).
 Children from highly resourced contexts believe most people are highly resourced: An early developing worldview that stymies resource sharing.
 Journal of Experimental Child Psychology, 230, 105624. https://doi.org/10.1016/j.jecp.2022.105624

 Wang, M., Cardarelli, A., Leslie, S. J., & Rhodes, M. (2022).
 How children’s media and teachers communicate exclusive and essentialist views of science and scientists.
-Developmental Psychology, 58(8), 1455–1471. https://psycnet.apa.org/doi/10.1037/dev0001364
+Developmental Psychology, 58(8), 1455–1471. https://doi.org/10.1037/dev0001364

 Bareket-Shavit, C., Wang, M., & Roberts, S. O. (2021).
 Harnessing the power of group norms to improve children’s intergroup relationships.
 Peace and Conflict: Journal of Peace Psychology, 28(3), 302–309. https://doi.org/10.1037/pac0000592